Cardshifter/Cardshifter/Documentation/3- Card Library - Spells.md

 A spell can have either of 1, multiple, or zero targets.
 Depending on what targets are allowed determines how the card will be played.

+_Note: The `cards` keyword in `target n cards` must always be plural, even if the number of card is less than 2.

 ###Defined number of targets

 A spell with a defined number of targets will let you choose `n` targets according to its filters.